gdsbook/book/notebooks/02_geospatial_computational_environment.md

 display.Image(path, width=500)
 ```

-At the top we find a menu bar (red box in the figure) that allows us to open,
+At the top, we find a menu bar (red box in the figure) that allows us to open,
 create and interact with files, as well as to modify the appearance and
 behavior of Jupyter Lab.
 The largest real estate is occupied by the main
 pane (blue box).
 By default, there is an option to create a new notebook, open